-Gain-function of two-unit non-identical warm standby nuclear power system with failure due to extremely high radiations and failure due to nuclear accidents caused by releasing of fission products into the environment Ashok Kumar Saini Associate Professor, Department of Mathematics, B. L. J. S. College, Tosham, Bhiwani, Haryana, INDIA.
-Email: [drashokksaini2009@gmail.com](mailto:drashokksaini2009@gmail.com) Abstract Introduction: The environmental impact of nuclear power results from the nuclear fuel cycle, operation, and the effects of nuclear accidents.
-The routine health risks and greenhouse gas emissions from nuclear fission power are small relative to those associated with coal, oil and gas.
-However, there is a "catastrophic risk" potential if containment fails, which in nuclear reactors can be brought about by over-heated fuels melting and releasing large quantities of fission products into the environment.
-The public is sensitive to these risks and there has been considerable public opposition to nuclear power.
+Gain-function of two-unit non-identical warm standby nuclear power system with failure due to extremely high radiations and failure due to non-availability of heavy water D2O in nuclear power reactors Ashok Kumar Saini Associate Professor, Department of Mathematics, B. L. J. S. College, Tosham, Bhiwani, Haryana, INDIA.
+Email: drashokksaini2009@gmail.com Abstract Introduction: A pressurized heavy-water reactor (PHWR) is a nuclear power reactor, commonly using enriched natural uranium as its fuel, that uses heavy water (deuterium oxide D2O) as its coolant and moderator.
+The heavy-water coolant is kept under pressure, allowing it to be heated to higher temperatures without boiling, much as in a PWR.
+While heavy water is significantly more expensive than ordinary light water, it yields greatly enhanced neutron economy, allowing the reactor to operate without fuel-enrichment facilities (mitigating the additional capital cost of the heavy water) and generally enhancing the ability of the reactor to efficiently make use of alternate fuel cycles.
 The 1979 Three Mile Island accident and 1986 Chernobyl disaster, along with high construction costs, ended the rapid growth of global nuclear power capacity.
 A further disastrous release of radioactive materials followed the 2011 Japanese tsunami which damaged the Fukushima I Nuclear Power Plant, resulting in hydrogen gas explosions and partial meltdowns classified as a Level 7 event.
 The large-scale release of radioactivity resulted in people being evacuated from a 20 km exclusion zone set up around the power plant, similar to the 30 km radius Chernobyl Exclusion Zone still in effect.
 In Nuclear Reactor the leakage in form of radiations becomes highly dangerous to the lives of living beings.
 The radiations from the nuclear reactor are always under serious consideration due to fatal and miserable results to human race.
 Every precautions and extra care is taken to avoid any miss-happening due to radiations.
-But still due to carelessness or due to failure of some equipment in Nuclear Reactors there occur leakage of radiations causing a major casualty.
-In the present paper we have taken two-dissimilar warm standby nuclear power system with failure due to extremely high radiations which we abbreviated as FEHR and failure due to nuclear accidents caused by releasing of Fission products into the Environment which we abbreviated as FNAF.
+But still due carelessness or due to failure of some equipment in Nuclear Reactors there occur leakage of radiations causing a major casualty.
+In the present paper we have taken two-dissimilar warm standby nuclear power system with failure due to extremely high radiations which we abbreviated as FEHR and failure due to Non-availability of heavy water D2O in nuclear power reactor abbreviated as FNAHW.
 When there are radiations of extremely high magnitude the working of unit stops automatically to avoid excessive damage of the units and when the unit comes in no normal position the repair of the units' starts immediately.
 The failure time distribution is taken as exponential and repair time distribution as general.
 Using Markov regenerative point technique we have calculated different reliability characteristics such as MTSF, reliability of the system, availability analysis in steady state, busy period analysis of the system under repair, expected number of visits by the repairman in the long run and Gain-function.
 Special case by taking failure and repair as exponential have been derived and graphs are drawn.
-Keyword: warm standby, extremely high radiations, nuclear accidents caused by releasing of Fission products into environment, MTSF, Availability, busy period, Gain - function. \Address for Correspondence:
+Keywords: warm standby, extremely high radiations, non-availability of heavy water in nuclear power reactor, MTSF, Availability, busy period, Gain - function.
+Address for Correspondence:

 Dr. Ashok Kumar Saini, Associate Professor, Department of Mathematics, BLJS College, Tosham, Bhiwani, Haryana, INDIA.

+Email: drashokksaini2009@gmail.com

-Email: [drashokksaini2009@gmail.com](mailto:drashokksaini2009@gmail.com) Received Date: 25/09/2014 Accepted Date: 07/10/2014 Access this article online Quick Response Code:
+Received Date: 25/09/2014 Accepted Date: 07/10/2014

+Access this article online

+Quick Response Code: